 Brazilians, fundamentally, are a modest people, a respectful people, a devotional people.
-Yes — devotional.
+Yes.
 They are devoted to their families, as they are to their church, as they are to their national sport — futebol — which they love with a passion.
 True, they do have those funky Love Motels all over the place where you can rent a room or carport by the minute (and much fun is made of this, along with the whoopee).
 But the love motels actually serve an important function (fill an urgent need, you might say).
-In a country that is predominantly Catholic, where it is not uncommon for adult children to live with their parents until they get married, such liberal behavior would never be condoned at home.
-The Love Motels provide a simple solution to this, allowing young adults to take part in yet another devotional act — one that is usually performed behind closed doors.
+In a country that is predominantly Catholic, where it is not uncommon for adult children to live with their parents until they get married, such liberal behavior is not usually condoned inside the home.
+The Love Motels provide a simple solution to this, allowing young adults to take part in yet another devotional act — one performed behind closed doors.

-Above all, Brazilians are devoted to life.
-They simply love life.
+Above all Brazilians are devoted to life.
+They love life.
 And life is meant to be lived.
 Otherwise — why bother?
 How had Mamede put it:

 Out here — you know you are alive.

-Unable to practice any of my three cherished R’s, the afternoon quickly descended into a long secession of B&M (Bitching & Moaning).
+Unable to practice any of my three cherished Rs, the afternoon quickly descended into a long secession of B&M (Bitching & Moaning).
 I can’t say I’m proud of it.
-I would rather portray myself as being strong out there, as being stoic, as being, well, manly.
+I would rather portray myself as being strong out there, as being, well, manly.
 But truth be told that wasn’t the case.
-Surrounded as I was by four brothers, two up and two down, I learned a lot about the weakness of men growing up.
-And believe me, I would rather not go there.
+Surrounded as I was by four brothers, two up and two down, I learned a lot about the weakness of men while growing up.
+And believe me when I say this, I would rather not go back there.